Pragmatic Research Planning Workshop

 Applications will be reviewed, and acceptances sent, on a rolling basis until all slots are filled.
 Acceptances will be sent no later than January 17, 2025.
 To apply:

-1. Download the Pragmatic Research Planning Worksheet and complete Page 2 (fillable PDF)
+1. Review the Pragmatic Research Planning Worksheet information and questions

 The Adult and Child Center for Outcomes Research and Delivery Science (ACCORDS) encompasses T3-T4 research across the life spectrum for the University of Colorado (CU) Anschutz Medical Campus, with infrastructure support provided jointly from the Dean’s Office of the School of Medicine and Children’s Hospital Colorado (CHCO).
 The program was first established in 1998 as the Colorado Health Outcomes program (COHO).
 In 2014, COHO merged with the Children’s Outcomes Research (COR) program.
 The name highlights the focus on the entire life spectrum as well as on “delivery science,” encompassing comparative effectiveness, patient-centered outcomes, and dissemination and implementation research.